Best Devices to Measure Golf Swing Speed (Accurate & Worth It)

 3. Rapsodo MLM2Pro — Best Pro-Level Mobile Launch Monitor

-The Rapsodo MLM2Pro is built for golfers who want deeper swing and ball flight data.
+The Rapsodo MLM2Pro is built for golfers who want deeper swing and ball flight feedback without buying a tour-level system.

 • Advanced metrics